Neutis/neutis-docs/docs/examples/gpio.md

 ```

-In this example we will be controlling user led which is connected to the pin **PA10**.
+In this example, we are controlling user LED connected to the pin **PA10**.
 According to the formula above, the correct pin number is ```(1 - 1) * 32 + 10 = 10```.

 ##Let there be light